tprasadt/InstaSafeZTAA.github.io/index.md

 <h3>Audit</h3>

 Audit provides an interface to monitor the entire Zero Trust Platform.
-All critical information about the users and their usage on the platform is logged and can be accessed from here.
+All critical information about the users and their usage on the platform is logged and can be accessed from here.The information about user's application access timelines and log/logout helps in the company audit and route causing the incidents.
 A myriad of data points can be exported from the platform Recent Active Users,Gateway Status,Username Lookups,User Logins,Authentication Logs,User Last Login,Never Loggedin,Application Access Request,Application Recordings,Session Logs,Events,T-OTP Status,Exports

 The data can be displayed on the portal with options to sort and search  or can be exported to a CSV for ingestion into other data analysis platforms.